kralchris/CS50-/README.md

 <h2>Encryption Method</h2>

 <p>The encryption method used in this project is ChaCha20.
-ChaCha20 is a symmetric encryption algorithm that provides high security and performance.</p>
+ChaCha20 is a symmetric encryption algorithm that provides high security and performance.
+It is a fast and secure stream cipher encryption algorithm.
+It uses a 256-bit key and a 64-bit nonce to initialize its state array.
+Through a series of mixing and round operations, it generates a keystream block.
+This keystream is XORed with the plaintext or ciphertext to perform encryption or decryption.
+ChaCha20 is known for its simplicity, speed, and resistance to cryptographic attacks when used correctly.
+It is widely used in applications like secure messaging protocols and disk encryption.</p>

 <h2>Backend</h2>